nernoel/StickyGrid/README.md

 <img width="1795" height="1039" alt="Screenshot 2026-02-10 at 11 40 47 AM" src="https://github.com/user-attachments/assets/15facf50-ee02-4686-a953-62f40c7004a1" />
 <br/>
 ## 📺 Demo

-Feel free to take a look a the demo!: 👉 https://sticky-grid.vercel.app
+Feel free to take a look a the demo!: 👉 https://sticky-grid.vercel.app To login: use the following test user details:
+email: testuser1234@gmail.com
+password: 1234